DavidVujic/EPiServer-FakeMaker/FakeMaker/README.md

 var repository = fake.ContentRepository;
 ```

-You can pass in the fake repository to the code you are about to test, by injecting it as a method parameter or with the constructor (aka Dependency Injection).
+You can pass in the fake repository to the code you are about to test, by injecting it to the class (aka Dependency Injection).
+The examples uses method parameter injection.

 You can also use
 ```cs